guprobr/WakkaQt/readme.md

-This software is currently in **Alpha stage** for developers to test.
+- This software is currently in **Alpha stage** for developers to test.
-Help requested: for Windows and MacOS tests. **Windows x86_64 zip bundle with binaries will be available soon.**
+- Help requested: for Windows and MacOS tests.

+**Windows x86_64 zip bundle available at the end of this readme**, please follow instructions (mostly unpack, double click CONFIG.bat and then run WakkaQt.exe)

 *WARNING*:  Latest ubuntu "realtime" kernel 6.8 seems unstable; "low-latency" and the usual "generic" seems fine.